 Chapter 8: Truth Has No History

-On another occasion a monk said, “One of the ancients stood in the snow and cut off his arm.
+So this monk, asking Daizui, said, “One of the ancients, I have heard, stood in the snow and cut off his arm.
 What truth was he seeking?”

 Daizui replied, “He didn’t cut off his arm.”